fredyns/yii2-wiki/Plan-for-next-major-versions.md

 ## Requirements

 - Raise requirements to PHP 7 (it will be in Ubuntu LTS this summer).
+Still not decided.

 ## Security